neurogenomics/NextFlowIntro/Readme.md

 It's splitting it's input into chunks of 6 bytes... then outputting them as seperate files.
 </details>

-# Running the simple script so that it produces reports
+# Running the simple script so that it produces reports on job progress
 <details>
     <summary>
         Click to expand